This article provides an overview of evidence access control and the access list in Evidence.com.

 Default Access to Evidence

 Default access is based on the user's assigned role.
 Additionally, any user added to the evidence access list is also granted access.
 For evidence that is not restricted, the access list is additive to initial role-based access.
 So, both role-based users and access list users are granted access to evidence.
-For restricted evidence, only users on the access list are granted access the evidence.
+For restricted evidence, only users assigned to roles with the Access Restricted Evidence permission and those on the access list are granted access the evidence.

 Access List Information